Homotopy type theory as a language for diagrams of $\infty$-logoses: Introduction

-We show a \emph{mate correspondence} (\cref{prop:mate-correspondence}) as a useful source of oplax natural transformations: given two diagrams \(\fun\) and \(\funI\) of \((\infty, 1)\)-categories, the space of oplax natural transformations \(\fun \to \funI\) that are point-wise left adjoints is equivalent to the space of lax natural transformations \(\funI \to \fun\) that are point-wise right adjoints; see \parencite{street1972two} for the \(2\)-categorical case.
-The special case when the diagrams are indexed over an \((\infty, 1)\)-category is proved by \textcite[Corollary F]{haugseng2021mate-arxiv} in a stronger form: they give an equivalence between the \((\infty, 1)\)-categories of oplax/lax natural transformations.
-Our result is in fact a consequence of their other result \parencite[Theorem E]{haugseng2021mate-arxiv} and, as they note at the end of the introduction of \parencite{haugseng2021mate-arxiv}, the proof seems not to work for the stronger statement in full generality.
-A general mate correspondence for diagrams in an arbitrary \((\infty, 2)\)-category indexed over an arbitrary \((\infty, 2)\)-category is discussed in \parencite[Chapter 12]{gaitsgory2017derived1}, and two proofs are sketched there.
+The \emph{mate correspondence} is a useful source of oplax natural transformations.
+In the \(2\)-categorical case \parencite{street1972two}, it asserts that given two diagrams \(\fun\) and \(\funI\) of categories, oplax natural transformations \(\fun \to \funI\) that are point-wise left adjoints correspond to lax natural transformations \(\funI \to \fun\) that are point-wise right adjoints.
+An \((\infty, 2)\)-categorical version is proved by Haugseng et al.\@ \parencite[Corollary F]{haugseng2021mate-arxiv} in the form of an equivalence between the \((\infty, 1)\)-categories of oplax/lax natural transformations in the special case when the diagrams are indexed over an \((\infty, 1)\)-category.

+In this paper, we show some new results on oplax limits of \((\infty, 1)\)-categories.
+All of them are consequences of results in the literature, but it is worth stating them explicitly.
+We prove an \(\infty\)-analogue of the result of Wraith \parencite{wraith1974artin}: the oplax limit of a diagram of \(\infty\)-logoses and lex, accessible functors is an \(\infty\)-logos (\cref{prop:logos-accessible-oplax-limit}).
+We show that oplax natural transformations between diagrams of \((\infty, 1)\)-categories correspond to arbitrary functors between the \((\infty, 2)\)-categories of elements (\cref{prop:oplax-univalence}) by reducing it to the special cases proved by Haugseng et al.\@ \parencite{haugseng2021mate-arxiv} and Gagna, Harpaz, and Lanari \parencite{gagna2020fibrations-arxiv}.
+We show the mate correspondence for diagrams indexed over an arbitrary \((\infty, 2)\)-category in the form of an equivalence between the spaces of oplax/lax natural transformations (\cref{prop:mate-correspondence}).